greenonline/Taipan_40_Column_Apple_II/README.md

 5350 VTAB B+1: HTAB40-A:PRINT LEFT$ (CH$(B) ,A)," ";
 ```

-#### SFL$ - what is it meant to be?
+#### `SFL$` - what is it meant to be?

 Line 1240 contains a `PRINT SFL$`, and yet `SFL$` is neither declared nor instantiated.
 Is it meant to be a surrender flag to be printed atop the ship's mast?
-As it stands currently, it is an empty string and nothing is ever printed.
+At best, as it stands currently, `SFL$` is interpreted as an empty string and nothing is ever printed.

 ### See also